 Friend requests don't indicate a hack

-You can’t friend request your existing friends.
+You can’t friend-request your existing friends.
 Any friend requests your friends see are from impersonation accounts.
-Your friends should not accept the friend requests, and report the fake accounts to Facebook.
-Hackers seem to use this technique to eventually impersonate you and attempt to scam your friends.
+Your friends should not accept the friend requests and should report the fake accounts to Facebook.
+Hackers use this technique to eventually impersonate you and attempt to scam your friends.

 You can’t friend your friends